1959–60 Ohio State Buckeyes men's basketball team: NCAA Basketball Championship

 In that game, the Buckeyes shooting was off the charts, but it was also defense that won them the championship.
 Lucas gave Darrall Imhoff room only when he was far away from the basket; in close, he was always between Imhoff and the ball.
-Still, very few in the noisy capacity audience at the Cow Palace -most of them, to be sure, California partisans- were ready to concede defeat to the Big Ten champions.
+Still, very few in the noisy capacity audience at the Cow Palace in Daly City, California -most of them California partisans- were ready to concede defeat to the Big Ten champions.
 Often enough in the past, California had come from behind to win on the wings of its mistake-inducing press.
 Pete Newell brought his team back into play in the second half, with a crushing defense and within five minutes, Cal scored 10 points to Ohio State's 5.
 Ironically, though, it was this fanatical defense that eventually proved to be Cal's undoing.
-Covering on the Ohio State man with the ball, the Bears were obliged to uncover a free man somewhere else.
+Covering on the Ohio State man with the ball, the Golden Bears were obliged to uncover a free man somewhere else.
 After a short period of fumbling, Ohio State began to find him.
 Two or three furiously quick breaks with more than five minutes to go destroyed California for good.
 When the flurry was over, Ohio State's shooting percentage was a remarkable 67.4 percent, and its victory margin was the largest in the 22-year history of the NCAA finals.